Nevado del Ruiz: Recent activity

-During September and October 2010, INGEOMINAS (Colombian Institute of Mining and Geology) noted gradual increases in seismic activity near the Arenas crater.
+During September and October 2010, the Colombian Geological Survey noted gradual increases in seismic activity near the Arenas crater.
 Sulfurous odors and phreatic eruptions reported at Nevado del Ruiz prompted an alert level of Yellow on October 1.
 Chemical analysis of the volcano demonstrated deformative changes and geochemical alterations.
 Over the next four months a smattering of long-period earthquakes, considered pseudo-Tornillo events, raised worries that the volcano might erupt.
 In 2010, tilt increased, and on average 890 volcanic tremors were recorded monthly, roughly eight times as many as had been recorded from 2009 to 2010.

 Scientists flying over the volcano on March 8, 2012, noted fresh ash deposits on the east flank of the volcano near the crater, likely from an phreatic eruption on February 22.
 Later that day, a small ash plume erupted from the crater; by March 13, scientists detected ash deposits at the head of the Gualí River.
 After seismicity continued to increase, the alert level was raised to Orange, and in April Nevados National Natural Park authority closed the reserve, fearing lahars and ashfall hazards.
 The sudden activity peak in March did not culminate in a major eruption, and activity declined enough that the alert level was lowered to Yellow on May 3.
 On May 29, seismicity rapidly increased, and the alert level was restored to Orange because ash fell into more than 20 nearby communities.
 Over the next few months ash fell frequently until earthquakes increased again in June.
 Because of the severity of these tremors, evacuations were ordered by the Emergency Committee of Caldas on news media for 300–1500 people near the volcano.
 The alert level was raised to Red, indicating an imminent major volcanic event, and an eruption 7.5 km in diameter took place on July 2, 2012, continuing intermittently until the end of August.
 Ash plumes and sulfur dioxide emissions recurred until January 2013.